 - For straight thread: measure on any full thread corridor.

 Determine the number of threads per inch (TPI) or the pitch (metric threads) with the thread gauge.
 Use the Teesing thread gauge to determine the pitch or the TPI.The pitch is indicated in metric thread in millimeters, withworth thread is indicated in the number of threads per inch.

 Locate the possible TPI or pitch by matching the found diameter with the thread tables below.

 Determine the thread standard.
 Use the parameters obtained in the steps 1,2 & 3 in order to find the appropriate thread in the table.
 You have already the following information:

 - Straight or tapered

 How does Paca Hydraulicsl differentiate from other hydraulic “distributors”?

 Paca Hydraulics is not your typical hydraulic distributor.
 We have formed a direct partnership with Danfoss Weatherhead.
 This gives us the ability to stock a wide array of Weatherhead hydraulic components in our large Kitchener warehouse.
-Stop by at anytime.
+Stop by at any time.
 We would love to give you a tour of our operation.